Shell Asset Management Co. Invests $59,000 in Brookfield Asset Management Reinsurance Partners Ltd. (NYSE:BAMR)

-Shell Asset Management Co. purchased a new position in shares of Brookfield Asset Management Reinsurance Partners Ltd. (NYSE:BAMR) in the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 1,107 shares of the company’s stock, valued at approximately $59,000.
+Shell Asset Management Co. acquired a new position in shares of Brookfield Asset Management Reinsurance Partners Ltd. (NYSE:BAMR) in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund acquired 1,107 shares of the company’s stock, valued at approximately $59,000.

-Other large investors also recently made changes to their positions in the company.
-Rockefeller Capital Management L.P. bought a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter worth $30,000.
-Westpac Banking Corp bought a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter worth $40,000.
-PNC Financial Services Group Inc. bought a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter worth $68,000.
-America First Investment Advisors LLC bought a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter worth $132,000.
-Finally, Heritage Wealth Advisors bought a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter worth $143,000.
+Several other large investors have also recently modified their holdings of the company.
+Connor Clark & Lunn Investment Management Ltd. bought a new stake in shares of Brookfield Asset Management Reinsurance Partners during the second quarter worth approximately $5,340,000.
+Korea Investment CORP acquired a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter valued at approximately $589,000.
+Bank of New York Mellon Corp acquired a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter valued at approximately $485,000.
+Manitou Investment Management Ltd. acquired a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter valued at approximately $237,000.
+Finally, Deutsche Bank AG acquired a new stake in shares of Brookfield Asset Management Reinsurance Partners in the second quarter valued at approximately $512,000.

 About Brookfield Asset Management Reinsurance Partners